rooty123/selfymail/README.md

 # Selfymail

-Launching self mail hosting has always been pain in the ass.
-Generaly you need VPS or similar to host and pay for it.
+Launching self mail hosting has always been a pain in the ass.
+Generally you need VPS or similar host and pay for it.
 Besides you need to set up and manage all antispam services to prevent you from being spammed.

 The aim of Selfymail is to make running self hosted mail as easy as possible.